mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ### Authorization by seller

-In a private auction, the seller controls who is allowed to place bids in the auction.
+In a private auction, the seller controls who is allowed to place bids.
 To authorize a bidder to participate in the auction, the seller signs a serialized tuple `(auctionId, bidderVk)` describing the bidder (via verification key)